Mode testing, critical bandwidth and excess mass: Testing --modality when the true density has less than modes

 In order to show the accuracy in practice when the bimodality test is employed in unimodal cases, Table \ref{estsim8} reports the percentages of rejections for significance levels $\alpha=0.01$, $\alpha=0.05$ and $\alpha=0.10$ for testing bimodality employing the proposals by \citet{Silverman81} (SI), \citet{FisMar01} (FM) and the new proposal (NP) presented in this paper.
 With this goal, samples of size $n=50$, $n=200$ and $n=1000$ were drawn from 10 unimodal distributions (models M1--M10).
 Again, for each choice of sampling distribution and sample size, 500 realizations were generated.
 Conditionally on each of those samples, for testing purposes, 500 resamples of size $n$ were drawn from the population.

 The conclusions from the results reported in Table \ref{estsim8} are quite similar to those given previously in Section \ref{simulation} when $H_0:j=1$ was tested.
 First, although SI still reports a percentage of rejections below the significance level, it is less conservative than for the initial results (testing $H_0:j=1$).
 For all the available models and all sample sizes and significance levels, the percentage of rejections employing the bimodality test is greater or equal than the one obtained when the unimodality test was applied but lower than the significance level.
-In fact, taking into account the two largest sample sizes ($n=200$ and $n=1000$), the percentage of rejections is always strictly greater in the bimodal test with the exceptions of the models M3 ($n=50$ and $\alpha=0.05$), M6 ($n=200$ and $\alpha=0.10$) and M10 ($n=50$ and $\alpha=0.05$).
 Regarding FM, again a systematic behaviour cannot be concluded, being the results similar to those ones reported in Section \ref{simulation} when unimodality was tested on the same models.
 Finally, the results for the new proposal seem to be again quite satisfactory, with a slightly conservative performance in some models, such as M2, M3 ($n=1000$ and $\alpha=0.10$), M4, M5 ($n=200$), M7, M9 and M10 ($n=50$).
 Observing these results, it seems that, in practice, NP can be used for testing $H_0:j \leq k$, but it should be kept in mind that a correct calibration is not guaranteed.
 An example of poor behaviour can be observed for (unimodal) model M26.
 Analysing the results reported in Table \ref{estsim9} for NP, it can be seen that, for $n=1000$, when testing $H_0:j=1$ the percentage of rejections is close to the significance level, whereas when testing $H_0:j=2$, the percentage of rejections is bellow $\alpha$, even employing the correction provided when the support is known.